 In other words, don’t lose sight of the driving motivation that got you started in the first place.
 Keep the first business plan you created as reference to your original goals.
 Use this document as a guide to move forward without veering too far from your original plan.
 Staying the course will increase your motivation as you realize how much you’ve already accomplished.

-Reflect on Your Progress
+2. Evaluate Your Progress

 When reevaluating your goals as an independent professional, take a look back at the decisions you’ve made that lead you to your current point.
 What challenges and obstacles did you encounter and how did you overcome them?